-- All rooms in the Sanctuary building have good ventilation, with the new HVAC system installed.
-Other rooms can be considered to have good ventilation if there are doors to the outside or large windows that can be opened.
+• All rooms in the Sanctuary building have good ventilation, with the new HVAC system installed.

-- All in-person gatherings should be scheduled with the Communications Administrator.
+• All in-person gatherings should be scheduled with the Office Administrator.

-3. For children below the age of 12, in-person religious activities and multi-age programs including them will be held outdoors.
+3. Religious education events for children five and older may be held in-person on campus, either indoors or outdoors.
+Childcare in the nursery for children under age 5 will not resume until vaccines are widely available for that age group.
 All children are welcome to attend worship services indoors or to participate in broadcast activities in their homes.

 5. People should not attend in-person events if they:

-- Have had a fever (100.4 degrees Fahrenheit or higher) in the past 48 hours, or suspect that they may have COVID-19 (possible COVID-19 symptoms include fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea); or
+• have possible COVID-19 symptoms: fever (100.4 degrees Fahrenheit or higher), chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea, UNLESS you have had a negative PCR test or two negative rapid antigen tests 24 hours or more apart (a single rapid antigen test in the face of COVID-19 symptoms is not considered reliable); or

-Anyone who tests positive for COVID-19 within 14 days after attending an in-person church event should alert the Communications Administrator at firstname.lastname@example.org.
+Anyone who tests positive for COVID-19 within 5 days after attending an in-person church event should alert the Office Administrator at firstname.lastname@example.org.

-6. Hosts of off-campus events (meetings, Auction events) should make decisions about precautions considering this guidance, local regulations, and the comfort level of each attendee.
-These decisions should not be dependent on the vaccination status of individuals.
-When the transmission risk is Very High or Severe, off-campus events should be suspended.
+6. Hosts of on-campus and off-campus events (meetings, Auction events) should make decisions about precautions considering this guidance, local regulations, and the comfort level of each attendee.

-7. The Board of Trustees will track transmission levels in the area and, in consultation with staff, will review these guidelines at least once a month.
-8. The Minister, Director of Spiritual Growth, Music Director, and Worship Committee will establish protocols, consistent with these guidelines, for the timing and conduct of in-person worship services and religious education classes.
+7. The Minister, Assistant Minister for Spiritual Growth, Music Director, and Worship Committee will establish protocols, consistent with these guidelines, for the timing and conduct of in-person worship services and religious education classes.